CSolution Project Structure

 The table below summarizes the overall directory structure and further details the ./RTE directory.
 The ./RTE directory contains the configuration information for software components and is managed by the csolution Project Manager.
 It contains:

-• Configuration files of the software components.
-These files have attr="config" in the PDSC-file of the software packs.
-Refer to PLM of Configuration Files for more information.
+attr="config"in the PDSC-file of the software packs.
+Refer to PLM of Configuration Files for more information. - The file

-• The file RTE_components.h and pre-include files that are generated based on the PDSC-file information of the software packs.
+RTE_components.hand pre-include files are generated based on the software packs' PDSC file information.

 Note

 The ./RTE directory structure is maintained by tools.
-You should not modify the structure of this directory.
+You should not modify its structure.
 However, the complete directory should be committed to a repository of a version control system.

 The <context-dir> has the following format: _<build-type>_<target-type>.